 The Canada Caregiver Credit combines three discontinued credits into one.
 This non-refundable tax credit may be available to Canadians who support a spouse or common-law partner, or a dependant with a physical or mental impairment.
 Learn about eligibility and more in this article.

-Check out this quick video for more tips:
+Check out this quick video from 2018 for more tips: